tx3stn/pkb/schema/README.md

 }
 ```

-Changes to the schema should be validated through the `make lint-schema`
+Changes to the schema should be validated through the `make schema-validate`
 command to ensure they are correct.

-## WIP

-The following schemas are for work in progress functionality so may be subject
-to change:

-- `reading-list.json`
-- `todo-list.json`

 ## Examples